-- Works in partnership with the wellbeing team and school counsellors to prioritise and deliver support to students. - Works with individual and small groups of students to develop effective coping skills and positive relationships at school and at home. - Is actively involved in school community activities to promote positive relationships with staff and students. - Encourages and assists in the transition process for students from primary to high school. - Connects students and families to outside organisations and community activities. - Promotes and educates and students about health and wellbeing. - Promotes school engagement.
+- Works in partnership with the Wellbeing Team and School Counsellors to prioritise and deliver support to students. - Works with individual and small groups of students to develop effective coping skills and positive relationships at school and at home. - Is actively involved in school community activities to promote positive relationships with staff and students. - Assists in the transition process for students from primary to high school. - Connects students and families to outside organisations and community activities. - Promotes and educates students about health and wellbeing. - Promotes school engagement.